-a) Market imperfections, fiscal incentives, tax and duty exemptions and subsidies b) Removing subsidies associated with the use of environmentally unsound and unsafe technologies
+g) Market imperfections, fiscal incentives, tax and duty exemptions and subsidies h) Removing subsidies associated with the use of environmentally unsound and unsafe technologies i) Technological development of non-energy uses of fossil fuels

 The ongoing liberalization of energy market is in line with EU policies and directives.
 No significant market distortions have been identified.
 Consumption taxes for electricity and fossil fuels were harmonized recently.
 The main instrument addressing externalities is the emission trading under the EU ETS.